Millennium History

 • Andhra-Satavahana Dynasty and Gautamiputra Satakarni

-The Satavahana dynasty was an ancient Indian dynasty, which established its existence in the 3rd century BC.
+The Satavahana dynasty was an ancient Indian dynasty, which ruled in the 3rd century BC.
 Started ruling central South India in the last phase of AD.
-During the decline of the mighty Maurya Empire, the Satavahana dynasty started the rise of its power by making Pratishthan (Paithan
+During the decline of the mighty Maurya Empire, the Satavahana dynasty started the rise of its power by making Pratishthan (Paithan situated on the ban

-With the weakening of the mighty Mauryan Empire of Magadha, India was again attacked by foreign invaders from the northwest and the Yavana-conquerors like Demetrius and Menander invaded the north-western territories of India.
-He established many of his kingdoms where his descendants ruled.
-But in th
+With the weakening of the power of the great Mauryan Empire of Magadha, India was again attacked by foreign invaders from the north-west and the Yavana-conquerors like Demetrius and Menander invaded the north-west of India.
+Established many of his kingdoms in the territories where his descendants ru

 • Mauryan Economy and Spread of Material Culture

-Kautilyas Arthashastra, the remnants of the Megasthenesized Indica and the Ashokan inscriptions are important sources for information on Mauryan economy, society, religion and art, which complement each other.
-The Junagadh inscription of Rudradaman also gives valuable information regarding the Maury
+Kautilyas Arthashastra, the remnants of the Megasthenic Indica and the Ashokan inscriptions are important sources for information on Mauryan economy, society, religion and art, which complement each other.
+The Junagadh inscription of Rudradaman also gives valuable information regarding the Mauryas.

 • Epistemology in Jain Philosophy

-From the point of view of practice, knowledge means to know, to understand or to be acquainted with.
+In practice, knowledge means to know, to understand, or to be familiar with.
 Every living being receives knowledge through his senses.
 From the point of view of spirituality, knowledge means supreme knowledge, by which man knows the nature or reality of things.
-Paramjnana mea
+Paramjnana means knowing the soul, rea

 • Maurya Emperor Chandragupta Maurya